Reach out to a teacher, during this season of gratitude, and say thank you!

 Author: Megan Sturges Stanfield

-Image caption: Let a Teacher know you appreciate their hard work this season of gratitude!
+Image caption: In this season of gratitude, let a Teacher know you appreciate their hard work!

 November is a lively time for Junior Achievement.
 In the past month, the team has hustled to coordinate classroom sessions and visits to JA BizTown, presented by CommunityAmerica Credit Union, with schools before the holidays.
 Staff have gathered and shared impactful stories created by volunteers and donors this year in latest edition of the annual Gratitude Report.
 Last week, JA Champions came together for the 21st annual Junior Achievement Business Hall of Fame to celebrate and honor the past, present, and future leaders of Kansas City.

 As everyone pushes through a veritable marathon of to-do lists, follow ups, and reports, we hold tight to our determination to finish the calendar year strong for JA kids.
 I’m the first to admit – it is easy to get caught up in the “grind” this time of year.
 But in the moments of reflection I’ve managed to carve out from my packed calendar – when I take a moment to look back over the past year and how far we have come – I am filled with gratitude.

 We have a beautiful new facility.
 The community is embracing the power of real-world learning and bringing lessons to classrooms that help kids prepare for future career success.
 Every day, JA kids benefit from having an engaged and passionate army of JA Champions on their team.
 Together, we have a bold vision for how we show up to support our kids.
 When I think about the future of this organization, the challenge of the journey ahead excites me because I know we go into it equipped for success because of YOUR support.